 This topic describes naming, which is used by WebSphere Application Server - Express applications and components to obtain references to objects they use.

-"Name space logical view" on page 99
+"Name space logical view"

 This topic describes a logical view of the name space for the entire cell.